Bimix vs. Trimix: How They Work to Treat Erectile Dysfunction

 - Have a condition with which sexual activity is not advised.

-What are the potential side effects of Bimix and Trimix?
+What are the potential side effects of Bimix vs. Trimix?

 Many people are surprised to learn that Trimix and other penile injectables are so popular because the idea of injecting a medication into the side of the penis seems a bit overwhelming.